Development and Cloud Are Made for Each Other

 Enter the cloud.
 The scalability and elasticity of cloud computing surmount many of the problems that have traditionally afflicted software development and its insatiable need for compute resources.
 There are three primary reasons that the software development process is tailor-made for the cloud:

-- Highly variable workloads: Since each software development project will likely be in its own unique lifecycle state, collectively these projects will impose an ever-changing set of resource demands.
+- Highly variable workloads: Because each software development project likely will be in its own lifecycle state, collectively these projects will impose an ever-changing set of resource demands.

 - Instant access: Even though the overall workload will vary, one thing is certain—any required resources must be available and correctly provisioned immediately.